The Annunciation / Jan van Eyck

 Page from a Knoedler sales book indicating the sale of Botticelli and Rembrandt paintings to Andrew Mellon

 Page from a January 1931 Knoedler sales book indicating the sale of Botticelli and Rembrandt paintings to Andrew Mellon.
-Getty Research Institute, 2012.M.54
+The Getty Research Institute, 2012.M.54

 Staff at the Hermitage Museum, reluctant to facilitate the sale of Jan van Eyck’s Annunciation, claimed that no “Van Dyck Annunciation” existed in the museum’s collection, so no painting could be delivered.
 However, this sale would be completed, as well as transactions with other collectors until 1934, when a moratorium was put on the sale of works from the museum.